Kabi Kabi people: Naming

 As is often the case, ethnonyms distinguishing one tribe from another select the word used by any one group for the concept "no", which is the meaning of kabi/gubi/gabi.
 However, AIATSIS's Austlang database prefers Gubbi Gubbi.

-The name Gubbi Gubbi, as shown in early history books, has been used in recent times interchangeably with Kabi Kabi.
-AIATSIS favours Gubbi Gubbi as for the language, but also gives other spellings and name variants. but in recent publications has referred to the people as Kabi Kabi.
+In recent times, the name Gubbi Gubbi, which was recorded in early documents, has been used interchangeably with Kabi Kabi.
+The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) favours Gubbi Gubbi as the name of the language, but also gives other spellings and name variants.
+However, recent publications have referred to the people as Kabi Kabi.
 Native title claims have been lodged in the name of Kabi Kabi people by the Kabi Kabi Aboriginal Corporation.

 There is a dance group called Gubbi Gubbi Dance Troupe that performs traditional dance and Welcomes to Country.

 Country

 John Mathew, who lived among them, described the Gubbi Gubbi lands as roughly coextensive with the Mary River Basin, though stretching beyond it north to the Burrum River and south along the coast itself.
 He estimated their territory to cover 8,200 mi2.
 According to Norman Tindale, however, the Gubbi Gubbi people were an inland group living in the Wide Bay–Burnett area, and their lands extended over 3,700 mi2 and lay west of Maryborough.
 The northern borders ran as far as Childers and Hervey Bay.
 On the south, they approached the headwaters of the Mary River and Cooroy.
 Westwards, they reached as far as the Coast Ranges and Kilkivan.
 Gubbi Gubbi country is currently located between Pumicestone Road, near Caboolture in the south, through to Childers in the north.
 Their country was originally rain forest, with cleared areas created by regular firing of the scrub.
 (Note: John Mathew's description of the Gubbi Gubbi people he knew describes their land as embracing 'the Manumbar Run in the south-west corner of the Burnett District, the country watered by the Amamoor and Koondangoor creeks, tributaries of the Mary River, and the Imbil Station (Mathew 1887).)
+Addtionaly, Suzanne Kite and Stephen Wurm describe the traditional country of the Gubi Gubbi as extending across a coastal region from Caboolture in the south to Childers in the north and inland to the Jimna Range, addtionally they consider it possible that the Gubbi Gubbi also inhabited Bribie Island.